-TPG Real Estate Partners ("TREP"), with \$11.4 billion in assets under management as of March 31, 2024, focuses on acquiring and building platforms rather than investing on a property-by-property basis, which we believe creates more efficient operating structures and ultimately results in scaled investments that may trade at premium entity-level pricing in excess of the net asset value of individual properties.
+TPG Real Estate Partners ("TREP"), with \$11.2 billion in assets under management as of June 30, 2024, focuses on acquiring and building platforms, which we believe creates more efficient operating structures and ultimately results in scaled investments that may trade at premium entity-level pricing in excess of the net asset value of individual properties.
 TREP utilizes a distinct theme-based strategy for sourcing and executing proprietary investments and, over time, many of these themes have aligned with TPG's broader thematic sector expertise, particularly those pertaining to the healthcare and technology sectors.